 In 2005 Copperwoman with the Esalen Midwives Retreat Choir spent a weekend at Esalen singing many of the "collected" birth songs and several Copperwoman originals.
 On Sunday we went into a studio in Big Sur and made a live recording of our favorite ones.
 The result is this CD of Blessingway Songs.

 In October of 2005, Copperwoman gathered with a group of Midwives at Esalen on the central California coast and sang thoughout the weekend.
 She taught her original songs and shared well-known circlesongs.

-Blessingway is a ritual borrowed from the Navajo tradition that honors the important and indelible events which shape our personal history.
+Blessingway is a ritual handed down in a Sacred Mannor from the Navajo tradition that honors the important and indelible events which shape our personal history.
 The ceremony is given to mark a rite of passage.
 In this cd, most of the songs focus on birth.
 They are sung to accompany this AND OTHER transformational processes to empower a person on her/his journey.

 Click here for the a song lyric pdf.

 When I arrived at my friend’s house in Big Sur to stay for a couple of days she was gone to a Blessingway.
 When she got home she told me how she had led a few songs and the father of the “honored one” zeroed in on a need.
 “There should be a whole CD of Blessingway Songs.”
 When she came back home and told me, I said, “Well I’m the one for the job.
 We could gather a group of midwives and a few other singers and make such a recording.”

 Our first plan was to do it at the Central California Midwives retreat at Esalen in September of 2004.
 But as life would have it, that date found me in the middle of chemotherapy for breast cancer.
 I attended the retreat anyway and will never forget playing my guitar and singing with a hot tub full of midwives under a full moon.
 “Mama, mama ocean, hold me while I rock and roll in your waves.”